leegee/test-react-openlayers-ufo/README.md

 ## Description

+A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved (ie on `moveend`), with a portable Koa data access layer.

 Using Redux Toolkit's 'slices' to try and tame the horribly dated and ungainly Redux.

-A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved (ie on `moveend`), with a tiny Koa data access layer.
+I prefer Vue and Pinia, but....

+Currently the master branch has server- and client-side clustering, but  the is also a slightly-outdate `no-clusters` branch.

 See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.